The BEST Gazpacho I've Ever Had, Paired With Rosé

 So let's talk cold soup.
 Sounds a little strange, right?
 My favorite chilled soup, Gazpacho, doesn't really require any time in the kitchen...or the stove.
 After I'm done making it (in the short 25 minutes that it takes), I almost feel guilty that I've technically made soup...I get a sort of "that's it?" mentality.
 Yes, that's it, and with a little time in the fridge to meld the flavors together, this soup erases any sort of "cold soup" reservations you may previously had.

-The first time I ever had gazpacho was at Mon Ami Gabi: a very famous restaurant in Las Vegas (and Chicago) that I used to work at.
+The first time I ever had gazpacho was at Mon Ami Gabi: one of Las Vegas’s staple restaurants that I used to work at.
 I never had cold soup before and had that same reservation we all have before trying it for the first time.
 It was the best soup I'd ever had (no joke!) and I made sure to have some every time our chef let me sneak it out of the kitchen.

 The Pairing

-So...pair this soup with a chilled bottle of rosé.
-And a cheese plate, to complete the meal.
 Not many other wines will pair well with gazpacho because it has tricky flavors like jalapeno, cilantro, and garlic.
 But whenever other wines can't stand up to certain flavors, rosé comes in to save the day.
 It drinks like a white but has characteristics of a red, which makes rosé very versatile.
 Make sure you pick one that is dry to off-dry (so no white zinfandels, you hear?).
 Almost every wine-producing region in the world makes rosé, so feel free to be adventurous and pick something new.
-I had the Belleruche Cotes du Rhone from Chapoutier (from the Rhone Valley in France) with this meal and it was fabulous.

 In the mood for beer?
 You have lots of choices with gazpacho.
 Pick a light, slightly fruity beer like a Belgian wit or German Hefeweizen, which will pick up on the acidity from the soup and complement the refreshing nature of the dish.
 Pilsner will also work nicely, just make sure the beer is not too bitter/hoppy which will overwhelm the gazpacho.